 Before the pandemic, in alternating years, NRT students took a three-week course in Western Europe through the Institute for Water Education in Delft, The Netherlands, and a two-week course in Nebraska.
 As part of the two-week course in Nebraska, international students and water management professionals traveled with NRT students and shared their expertise.

-These international experiences allow NRT trainees to do the following:
+These international experiences allowed NRT trainees to do the following:

 - Lay the foundation for the next generation of European-American collaboration in interdisciplinary environmental science research

-Students gain integrative perspectives and experiences by taking part in externships at local to federal agencies such as the following:
+Students gain integrative perspectives and experiences by taking part in externships or engagements at local to federal agencies such as the following: